websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/page-performance-and-accessibility/analyze-seo-and-accessibility-on-pages.md

 ## Troubleshooting Page Audit Panel Errors

-To avoid errors when auditing your pages, ensure that you have [configured a valid Google PageSpeed Insights API Key](#configuring-the-page-audit-tool) and the Page you want to audit is accessible from to the internet.
+To avoid errors when auditing your Pages, ensure that you have [configured a valid Google PageSpeed Insights API Key](#configuring-the-page-audit-tool) and the Page you want to audit is accessible from to the internet.

 The most common errors are: